buzden/deptycheck/docs/source/explanation/derivation/design/closure-of-gens.md

 The current design decision is that all subgenerators that are derived for the particular derivation task are local to the function for that derivation task.
-That is, if some other derivation task will need a derived generator for the datatype `Y`, now function of type `Fuel -> Gen Y` would be derived twice, both times as a local function of derived generator for particular derivation task.
+That is, if some other derivation task will need a derived generator for the datatype `Y`, now function of type `Fuel -> Gen MaybeEmpty Y` would be derived twice, both times as a local function of derived generator for particular derivation task.

 This is done because each call to the `deriveGen` macro is fully independent.
 No state is shared between calls to macros.